 - Seek feedback - following the session, always invite the participants to offer feedback.
 This can help improve the content and/or delivery for next time, ensuring the training offers maximum value for employer and employee.

-- Reinforce training - check up on employees in the coming weeks and months to see if they have benefitted from the training they have received.
+- Reinforce training - check up on employees in the coming weeks and months to see if they have benefited from the training they have received.
 If participants are executing the skills they have been taught effectively, this reflects well on the development programme and method of delivery.